 Four of us worked on a video together.
 Do we submit it once or 4 times?

 ONLY ONCE!
 A group video should be submitted once, with all students who worked on the video being listed as authors.
 Choose a student who checks their email fairly often as the one to upload the video, so if there are any questions, they will see the email and be able to respond.

 What part of “no less than 30 seconds, no more than 2 minutes long” is unclear?

 Is there a language requirement for the videos?

 YES, the videos must be in English or subtitled in English.
 Permitting other languages would imply having judges who know all the several dozen languages currently represented on the site, which would be impossible.
 However, choosing to have most of the video silent, with minimal talking, or using subtitles, are appropriate ways to finesse the language requirement for those who primarily use other languages.

 Do the videos have to be live action?

-NO, animation was successfully incorporated in several of last year’s submissions.
-However, a PowerPoint is unlikely to result in an award.
+NO, animation was successfully incorporated into several of last year’s submissions.
+However, a PowerPoint slideshow is unlikely to result in an award.